 Crumlin Road Gaol

-A certainly most note worthy place to visit is this former prison, situated on Crumlin Road, also known as HMP Belfast, is a former prison that can now be visited by members of the public.
-Tours are operated throughout the day, including paranormal tours and history tours, and cost £9 online.
+A certainly most note worthy place to visit is this former prison, situated on Crumlin Road.
+It is also known as HMP Belfast, is a former prison that can now be visited by members of the public.
+Tours operate throughout the day, including paranormal tours and history tours, and cost £9 online.
 This was one of my highlights whilst in Belfast, and I would definitely recommend!

-Other highlights include Belfast Castle, Belfast City Hall, and a tour to Giants Causeway and Carrick-a-Rede rope bridge, which are also great tourist attractions.
+Similarly, other highlights include Belfast Castle, Belfast City Hall, and a tour to Giants Causeway and Carrick-a-Rede rope bridge, which are also great tourist attractions.